Roxerg/ideas.txt/README.md

 * Game where you can add your own music and it influences the gameplay

 * Something that helps you pick a charity to contribute to and ways how.

+* Writing comments by speaking them out

+* keyboard only FPS